Authentication

-Company.info makes use of API keys in the API hub.
-An API key is a unique identifier that acts as a token for authenticating.
+Company.info uses API keys in the API hub.
+An API key is a unique identifier that acts as a token for authentication.
 It is issued by the API provider and must be included in each request to gain access to the API.

-To authenticate a request, a request must include the API key in the header of the HTTP request.
+To authenticate a request, it must include the API key in the HTTP request header.
 The API server validates the API key against the registered keys.
 If the key is valid, the request is processed; otherwise, an authentication error is returned.

 While the API uses API keys for authentication, it does not implement additional authorization mechanisms.
 This means that once authenticated, access to all resources will be available via the API.
-It is the responsibility of the client to ensure that they do not exceed their permitted use and adhere to the terms and conditions of API usage.
+It is the client's responsibility to ensure they do not exceed their permitted use and adhere to the terms and conditions of API use.

 During the onboarding process, a technical contact person has been chosen.
-Once the onboarding process has been completed, this person will receive an email with the API key.
+Once the onboarding process is complete, this person will receive an email containing the API key.

 How to use?

-To use the API key, include the API key in the header with the X-API-Key key like in the example below.
+To use the API key, include the API key in the header X-API-Key key as displayed in the example below.

 curl -X GET 'https://api.company.info/example' \